oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-pv-pvc/README.md

 ## Prerequisites

-The following pre-requisites must be handled prior to running the create script:
+The following prerequisites must be handled prior to running the create script:
 * Create a Kubernetes namespace for the persistent volume claim unless the intention is to use the default namespace.
-* Make sure that the host directory that will be used as the persistent volume must already exist and have the appropriate file permissions set.
+* Make sure that the host directory that will be used as the persistent volume already exists and has the appropriate file permissions set.

 ## Using sample scripts to create PV and PVC

-Prior to run the `create-pv-pvc.sh` script, make a copy of the `create-pv-pvc-inputs.yaml` file, and uncommented and explicitly configure the inputs property `weblogicDomainStoragePath` in the inputs file.
+Prior to running the `create-pv-pvc.sh` script, make a copy of the `create-pv-pvc-inputs.yaml` file, and uncommented and explicitly configure the `weblogicDomainStoragePath` property in the inputs file.

 Run the create script, pointing it at your inputs file and an output directory: